 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon \dot{U} indicates that the feature or setting is only available in some devices.

-Show or hide the main menu.
+= Show or hide the main menu.

-Access the release notes.
+\odot Access the release notes.

+?
 Access the product help.

-Change the language.
+••• Change the language.

-Set light theme or dark theme.
+1 Set light theme or dark theme.

 The user menu contains:

-- Information about the user who is logged in. - Change user: Log out the current user and log in a new user. - Log out: Log out the current user. - The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including firmware version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.
+Information about the user who is logged in.
+Change account : Log out from the current account and log in to a new account.

+• • Log out : Log out from the current account.
+The context menu contains:

+Analytics data: Accept to share non-personal browser data.
+Feedback: Share any feedback to help us improve your user experience.
+Legal: View information about cookies and licenses.
+About: View device information, including firmware version and serial number.
+Legacy device interface: Change the device's web interface to the legacy version.